dgraph-io/dgraph-docs/content/deploy/tls-configuration.md

 ### Client Authentication Options

 The server will always **request** client authentication.
-There are four different values for the `--tls_client_auth` option that change the security policy of the client certificate.
+There are four different values for the `client-auth-type` option that change the security policy of the client certificate.

 | Value              | Client Cert/Key | Client Certificate Verified |